All

 I would like to ask you if you do a hair transplant with hair from the back.
 I have a lot of hair in my back and I prefer to have these hairs in my head.
 I know you are a specialist in BHT, but I have never seen a case with hair form the back.

 I have used hair from the back and shoulders in the past with success.
 However, apart from the location there are other qualities that come into play in deciding on the best donor hair for you.
 I would advise you send pictures depicting your level of hair loss and all potential donor areas.
 You can simply do so by going to the free on line consultation section of my website.
+In this study, I highlighted why the back ara is not the best donor source in most patients.

 I had a hair transplant about 8 months ago and feel that the hair is not growing as fast as I’d like.
 Should I think about getting another transplant?
 I am 54 and an African American female.

-While it is possible for you to experience some growth after 8 months, the bulk of the growth should have manifested by the 8 th month.
-Reasons for poor growth could range from poor surgical technique to a cause for your hair loss that was not addressed in the first place.
 Female hair loss can often be a result of other diseased conditions or states which if treated properly may alleviate the hair loss or even reverse it.
 A hair specialist (preferably a dermatologist) should be seen for a good history taking and examination as well as a comprehensive blood test or even a biopsy to rule out any of several causes of hair loss in women which includes for example: Thyroid diseases, Iron deficiency, polycyclic ovaries and other androgenic states, etc. If these conditions are causing the hair loss and are not addressed properly, a hair transplant procedure would likely fail.
 I would advise you revisit the surgeon that performed your transplantation 8 months ago to discuss these points and if necessary visit a dermatologist to do a complete work up before contemplating further surgery.
 Remember you have a finite donor supply and doing another wasteful surgery would not help your donor pool.

 I’m from UK.
 I want a hair transplant by using body hair.
 Do you have any branch in UK, London?